-It is no secret that real estate has been used as a tool for generating wealth for years.
+It is no secret that real estate has been used as a tool for generating wealth for decades.

-We all seem to have that friend or family member who got rich by investing in real estate.
+We all seem to have that one friend or family member who got rich by investing in real estate.
 Thanks to changes in legislation, it is now easier than ever to invest in private real estate deals.
-This is because of the emergence of crowdfunded real estate investing.
+This is in part due to the emergence of crowdfunded real estate investing.

 In the past, private real estate investing was reserved for the elite.

-This was the people lucky enough to find out about the deals and with deep enough pockets to invest.
-The barriers to invest were high, making this a very inaccessible investment.
+These were the individuals who were lucky enough to find out about new deals first and had the capital to do something about them.
+The barriers to investing in real estate were high, making it a very inaccessible investment.

 The internet, and in particular crowdfunding, changed all of that.